ebsen/hr/readme.md

 # Horizontal rules
-## arranged tastefully

-Free and open source for all your ruling needs.
+Arranged tastefully for all your ruling needs.